 “Many universities lack a clarity of vision on the disruptive impact of digital on Higher Education or are unable to respond effectively.”³

-It’s worth noting that one third of students think less of their HE provider because of their lack of digital strategy.ª Universities require an institution-wide view of how they will go digital and to manage the cultural change needed to put improving student experience at the heart of operations.
+It’s worth noting that one third of students think less of their education provider because of their lack of digital strategy.ª Educational organisations require an institution-wide view of how they will go digital and to manage the cultural change needed to put improving student experience at the heart of operations.

-Moving beyond traditional lectures to include more dynamic and engaging methods requires a change in thinking from education leaders and lecturers, many of who are employed primarily as researchers rather than educators.
+Moving beyond traditional teaching environments to include more dynamic and engaging methods requires a change in thinking from education leaders and teachers, many of who are employed primarily as researchers rather than educators.
 Digital transformation presents an opportunity to improve the way students are taught by using digital tools such as games, polls and learning simulations to heighten engagement and information retention.

 58% of students have never used a simulation or a game within their course and 48.% have never used a poll or quiz to provide answers during a class – despite these tactics being a regular part of students’ daily lives through apps and social media. †

 Universities need to think beyond the norm, supply learning resources on intranets and identify where and how technology can be used to deliver enhanced experiences for staff and students, in and out of the lecture theatre.